-First, we ought not to panic.
+When it comes to managing fake news, first, we ought not to panic.
 Public relations practitioners have long battled the issue of rumors or outright lies circulating about the clients or the brands we represent.
 While fake news has taken on a life of its own in recent months, it shouldn’t change our fundamental approach to our work.

 “Stories, whether true or false, can go viral.
 Once that happens, it’s hard to stop the momentum,” said Martin Waxman, President, Martin Waxman Communications and social media professor.
 “But we in PR are trained to handle issues and crises, and that’s the approach we should take when fake news threatens our organization’s reputation.”

-1. Build a community of loyal fans and followers: Fostering a community of fans can help your brand in many ways.
+Fostering a community of fans can help your brand in many ways.
 One important benefit is that, if you consistently nurture it, it will be there for you if you need it.

 “One way to prepare for the possibility of fake news about your company is to build a community before you need it,” says Waxman.
 “If you have loyal followers and fans, they’ll speak up on your behalf.
 If a brand tries to go on the defensive, it can sometimes have the opposite effect, but if a brand’s community defends it, it’s much more credible.”

-4. Work with reputable outlets and journalists: While there may be more disreputable media outlets than there used to be, there are still plenty of reliable ones out there.
+While there may be more disreputable media outlets than there used to be, there are still plenty of reliable ones out there.
 Be sure to work with reporters and publications who have a reputation for and value their status as trusted truth-tellers.

-5. Encourage audiences to vet what they share—and to share from reputable sources only: Whenever possible, encourage your audience to look closely before sharing news stories.
+Whenever possible, encourage your audience to look closely before sharing news stories.
 And don’t share fake news yourself.
 “Look at a piece of content critically,” says Waxman.
 “Analytically approach media sources to identify which stories you should share.”

 If we do our best to ensure we’re not part of the fake news epidemic by adhering to high standards and preparing in advance for the worst, we can help stop fabricated stories from taking over—and help our profession keep its credibility.